lifaon74/observables/examples/03-observable-observers-and-pipes.md

   })
 ```

-**Remember this simple rule:** the only acceptable case using Pipe is when you already have an Observable (ex: coming from a tier lib, from an function argument, ...),
+**Remember this simple rule:** the only acceptable case using Pipe is when you already have an Observable (ex: coming from a tier lib, from a function argument, ...),
-want to apply some operations from the incoming data and return another Observable.
+want to apply some operations on the incoming data, and return another Observable.

 Something like:
 ```ts